 Chapters 3 to 8, but excluding Chapter 7, brought things up to the state of the art in force around 1980.
 Chapter 7 addressed a particular challenge faced by composing programs up to that time.
 This challenge was that a statistically generated choice could be thrown out if the choice failed one or more constraints — thus compromising the distribution.
 The remedy for this conflict was to introduce heuristic selection by favoring the best among the acceptable choices.
 The technique described in Chapter 7, was called “cumulative feedback” — it would undergo refinements and subsequently be renamed “statistical feedback”.
 Statistical feedback introduces shades-of-gray (worse or better) reasoning into automated compositional decision making.
 The two factors — constraints and heuristics — establish the foundation for merit-based compositional decision-making.

 Chapter 9 expands upon the premise of heuristic selection by introducing the notion of a packed key.
 This is a single quantity incorporating within it several different criteria, where the criteria are ranked by significance.
 At a decision point, faced with some number of options, a composing program can concentrate evaluations into packed keys, then use standard sorting algorithms to arrange the options into preferential order.
-If the criteria enumerate desireable features, then the sort order will be descending; conversely if the criteria enumerate undesireable features, then the sort order will be ascending.
+If the criteria enumerate desirable features, then the sort order will be descending; conversely if the criteria enumerate undesirable features, then the sort order will be ascending.
 Often the least-significant component of a packed key will be a random value serving as a tie breaker.

 Chapter 10 introduces recursion, which is the ability of a process to nest specific entities within general ones, unfolding in a treelike structure.
 Chapter 11 applies recursion to musical design under the rubric of Noam Chomsky's generative grammars.